UKPLab/starsem2023-arithmetic-based-pretraining/README.md

 # Arithmetic-Based Pretraining -- Improving Numeracy of Pretrained Language Models

 This repository provides the code for our paper [Arithmetic-Based Pretraining -- Improving Numeracy of Pretrained Language Models](https://arxiv.org/pdf/2205.06733.pdf).
 It is an experimental software and is published for the sole purpose of giving additional background details on the publication.
+This is a cleaned-up and condensed version of what was used to conduct the experiments in the paper (please get in touch if you find errors).

 ## Citation